 In the beginning, you get a bit of a cold reception arriving in the valley; no one knows who you are, and to be honest, some people come off as pretty prickly at times (looking at you, Shane and Haley!)
 You don’t have much to offer the townspeople.

 It’s best to get your farm off the ground before you go searching for friends.
-You’ll need a steady income in order to buy the things you need.
+You’ll need a steady income in order to buy the things you need to get ahead in the game.
 Once you have money, you’ll have plenty of time to socialize and make friends.

 Start by clearing up the space around your farmhouse.
 If you plan on growing a lot of crops, you should only clear as much as you need.
 Remember that clearing weeds with your scythe does not use up energy, so you can always use your remaining time for this task.